 The Everest is Australia’s richest race as well as the richest turf race in the world.

-2017 The Everest will be run on Saturday the 14th of October, 2017 at Randwick racecourse.
+The 2019 The Everest will be run on Saturday the 19th of October, 2019 at Randwick racecourse.

 The field limit is 12 horses with the race introduced to lure the best International sprinters from around the world.